dcSpark/shinkai-node/README.md

 ### Further CI Development

 Use `act -j test-wasm -P self-hosted=nektos/act-environments-ubuntu:18.04 --container-architecture linux/amd64` to run the tests locally in a docker container.
 This is useful for debugging CI issues.

+## Releasing a New Version

+When releasing a new version, ensure that you update the `Cargo.toml` of the shinkai-node as well as the `Cargo.toml` of the shinkai-libs/shinkai-http-api library.